patmood/dodis/README.md

 2. Simply run `python dodis.py` to get started
 3. For regular use and fast execution, add an alias in your shell profile (eg `~/.bashrc` for bash, or `~/.config/fish/config.fish` for fish shell).
 Add the line:

-`alias dd="python ~/path/to/dodis/dodis.py"`
+`alias do="python ~/path/to/dodis/dodis.py"`

-This allows you to quickly add items from anywhere by running `dd`
+This allows you to quickly add items from anywhere by running `do`

 ## Usage

 ### Add and item

 ```
-$ dd Buy milk
+$ do Buy milk

 # TODO